-Flowers: Males are on slender, yellowish-green catkins; females are reddish green, on short spikes; both appearing in spring with the leaves
+Flowers: Males on slender, yellow-green catkins; females reddish green, on short spikes; both appearing in spring with the leaves

-Fruit: Oval or rounded acorn, 1⁄2 to 3⁄4 inch long; cap is a deep, scaly, bowl-shaped cup, covering one half of the acorn; maturing in two seasons
+Fruit: $\frac{1}{2}$ to $\frac{3}{4}$ inch oval or rounded acorn, half enclosed in a deep, scaly, bowl-shaped cup; maturing in two seasons

-Bark: On young trees, gray and smooth; on older trees, thick, very rough, nearly black and deeply furrowed vertically with horizontal breaks; the inner bark is yellowish-orange (as opposed to pinkish in other oaks) and very bitter-tasting flooring, furniture, interior finish, fence posts and railroad ties.
+Bark: On young trees, gray and smooth; on older trees, thick, very rough, nearly black and deeply furrowed vertically with horizontal breaks; the inner bark is yelloworange (as opposed to pinkish in other oaks) and very bitter-tasting furniture, interior finish, fence posts and railroad ties.
 The acorns are a valuable food source for wildlife.

-Twigs: Thick, reddish-brown to grayish-green, usually smooth, but rapidly growing twigs may be hairy; buds relatively large ($\frac{1}{4}$ to $\frac{1}{2}$ inch), buff-colored, fuzzy, pointed and distinctly angular
+Twigs: Thick, red-brown to gray-green, usually smooth, but rapidly growing twigs may be hairy; buds relatively large ($\frac{1}{2}$ inch), buff-colored, fuzzy, pointed and distinctly angular

-Values and Uses: The wood is hard, heavy, strong, coarse-grained, reddish-brown with a thin outer edge of paler sapwood.
-It is marketed with red oak and used for
+Values and Uses: The wood is hard, heavy, strong, coarse-grained, red-brown with a thin outer edge of paler sapwood.
+It is marketed with red oak and used for flooring,